okta/okta.github.io/_source/_posts/2019-07-10-microprofile-jwt-auth.md

 Select  **Web**  as the platform and click  **Next**.

 Give the app a name.
-I named mine “MicroProfile”, but you can name yours whatever you like.
+I named mine "MicroProfile", but you can name yours whatever you like.

 Under **Login redirect URIs**, add a new URI: `https://oidcdebugger.com/debug`.